alexwaeseperlman/JavaGameEngine/README.md

 - Rendering to frame buffers
 - Rendering from a cameras perspective

-I never actually wrote a game in this but that was never the point for me.
+I never actually wrote a game in this but that wasn't the point for me.
 I did it to learn about graphics and Java.